Great Falls Lake & Rocky Creek Lake, South Carolina, USA

 - White Bass

-Best hotels and vacation rentals at Great Falls Lake & Rocky Creek Lake
+Find Places to Stay at Great Falls Lake & Rocky Creek Lake

 Note: These are affiliate links so we may earn a small commission if you book through them.
 While there is no extra cost to you, it helps provide resources to keep our site running (thank you)!
 You can read our full disclosure policy here.

-Great Falls Lake & Rocky Creek Lake statistics & helpful links
+Great Falls Lake & Rocky Creek Lake Statistics & Helpful Links

 Lake Type: Artificial Reservoir, Dammed